portfolio-performance/portfolio-help/docs/en/getting-started/manage-portfolio/bonds.md

     ![](../../images/mnu-transaction-dividend-vw-1.png)

 2. The interest payment (112.50 EUR) is reduced by the amount that was already recorded as tax on the purchase date (8.01 EUR).
-With a `Tansaction > Tax refund` that amount is refunded.
+With a `Transaction > Tax refund` that amount is refunded.
 3. The interest payment is reduced by the amount that was transferred to a separate account.
 The accrued interest amount then is transferred back to the original deposit account associated with the security.